Nineluj/flask-login-register-form/README.md

 # Login Register Form with Flask + SQLAlchemy
-> Refactored for testing
-> Based off code by berat
+> Original code was from berat.
+Made slight modifications to use this project for testing other project.

 ## Getting it to run
 ```shell script